 - Local tourist information sites such as Visit Dorset have lots of information about your preferred area as well as listings for accommodation providers, restaurants and local businesses.

-- Have a look at simple listing sites like Owner Holidays, Dorset Holiday Cottages, The Holiday Let and Independent Cottages.
+- Have a look at simple listing sites like Owner Holidays, Simply Owners, The Holiday Let and Independent Cottages.
 These still allow you to contact the owner directly and book with them privately, just like the original idea behind Owners Direct before they were bought by HomeAway.

 - Be a detective!
 Look for the name of any property that takes your fancy on one of the OTA sites.
 Many owners have dropped hints in their listings about their own websites.
 Then google the property name to find the owner’s website.